phamdinhkhanh/general_ocr/README.md

 # Model details

-* **Design pattern**: Each type of object such as `dataset, encoder, decoder, backbone, layer, model, loss` is registered according to group and scope context according to idea of [facebook-detectron](https://detectron2.readthedocs.io/en/v0.2.1/tutorials/write-models.html).
+* **Design pattern**: Each type of object such as `dataset, encoder, decoder, backbone, layer, model, loss` is registered according to group and scope context coming from [facebook-detectron](https://detectron2.readthedocs.io/en/v0.2.1/tutorials/write-models.html).

 * **Layers**: Layers architecture and pretrained-models is mainly refered from [open-mmcv](https://github.com/open-mmlab/mmcv).